Requirements for Geologist Certification - Frequently Asked Questions

 - Kelley, J.T., Barnhardt, W.A., Belknap, D.F., Dickson, S.M., and Kelley, A.R., 1996, The seafloor revealed - the geology of the northwestern Gulf of Maine inner continental shelf: Open-File Report 96-6, 55 p.

-- Fact sheets at Maine Geological Survey website.
+- Fact sheets under each of the discipline headings at Maine Geological Survey website.

 - Borns, H.W.
 Jr., LaSalle, P., and Thompson, W.B., (eds.), 1985, Late Pleistocene history of northeastern New England and adjacent Quebec: Geological Society of America, Special Paper 197, 159 p.